getbubblenow/bubble-flexrouter/README-release.md

 This step only needs to be done once.
 After that, bubble-flexrouter will re-use the initialization settings.

 ### Mac OS X Installation
-On Mac OS X, it's really easy: just tun the `install.sh` included in the distribution zip file.
+On Mac OS X, it's really easy: just run the `install.sh` included in the distribution zip file.
 This will install the flex router, initialize it, and install it as a LaunchDaemon.

 You can use the `uninstall.sh` script to undo everything that install has done.